malvikasharan/APRICOT/README.md

     └───├pdb
     └───├pfam
 ```
-APRICOT allows additional annotations of the proteins by using various third party tools.
+APRICOT allows additional annotations of the proteins by using third party tools.
 For the secondary structure predictions APRICOT requires [RaptorX](https://github.com/Indicator/RaptorX-SS8.git)  which requires [RefSeq/nr database](ftp://ftp.ncbi.nih.gov/blast/db/FASTA) and for the subcellular localization APRICOT uses [PSORTb v2](https://github.com/lairdm/psortb-docker.git).
 These tools should be installed locally (please refer the run script) in order to allow APRICOT to carry out the optional annotations of proteins of interest.

 ##APRICOT’s subcommands